 When submitting the Career Investigation Report, send PDF as an attachment to: firstname.lastname@example.org

 - Submit an Awareness Questionnaire to Registration Services before application deadline (electronic submission only).

 - Enclose the Saskatchewan Polytechnic application fee with the application

 All transcripts submitted in support of your application must be sent directly from the educational institution to Saskatchewan Polytechnic Registration Services prior to the Phase 1 deadline date.

 Important: Applicants must ensure the Career Investigation Report (PDF format) and Awareness Questionnaire submitted by email clearly identifies the applicant name Saskatchewan Polytechnic ID and the program they applied for in the subject line.

-- Beginning of April, applicants proceeding to Phase 2 will be contacted by the program to schedule an interview.
+- Beginning of April or late March, applicants proceeding to Phase 2 will be contacted by the program to schedule an interview.

 - Registration Services will send Letters of Offer to successful Phase 2 applicants by mid-May.

 - Applicants on the Phase 2 alternate waitlist will remain on the list until mid-September.